vedaau/vedaau.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-This Bill of Materials (BOM) supports the design and implementation of the trash-height detection subsystem which uses an IR sensor to measure the fill-level of a trash container.
-The list details each component required, including passive components (capacitors, resistors, potentiometer), active devices (op-amp, microcontroller board, voltage regulator), connectors and headers, and discrete parts such as the IR sensor diode (OPB732).
-Each entry specifies quantity, unit cost, total cost, manufacturer, part number, vendor link and datasheet link, as well as schematic reference designators.
-This BOM ensures the system is fully documented for procurement, assembly and integration into the overall system architecture for the EGR 304 project.
+This Bill of Materials (BOM) lists all the parts needed for the trash-lid motor subsystem.
+This subsystem takes a signal from the external IR sensor system and uses an H-bridge to control a DC motor that opens and closes the trash lid.
+The BOM includes basic parts like resistors and capacitors, the H-bridge motor driver, the DC motor, connectors, and any power parts needed.
+Each item includes the quantity, cost, part number, and links for ordering or datasheets.
+This BOM makes it easy to buy the parts and put the system together for the EGR 304 project.

 ## Bill of Materials